HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 When we think about CMSs, we need to account for all the components that play a role in the viability of such a system for providing a platform for publishing content on the web.
 All of these components form an ecosystem surrounding the CMS platform, and they include hosting providers, extension developers, development agencies, site builders, etc. Thus, when we talk about a CMS, we usually refer to both the platform itself and its surrounding ecosystem.

-Our definition of a CMS in this chapter uses Wappalyzer's [definition](./methodology#wappalyzer) of a CMS.
+Our definition of a CMS in this chapter uses <a hreflang="en" href="https://www.wappalyzer.com/technologies/cms">Wappalyzer's definition</a> of a CMS.

-Shopify, Magento, Webflow, and some other platforms do not appear in this chapter's analysis, because they are not marked as a CMS in <a hreflang="en" href="https://www.wappalyzer.com/technologies/cms">Wappalyzer</a>.
+We encourage CMSs to contribute to this <a hreflang="en" href="https://github.com/AliasIO/wappalyzer">open-source project</a> to improve detection and classification in the future.

-We encourage CMSs to contribute to this open-source <a hreflang="en" href="https://github.com/AliasIO/wappalyzer">project</a> to improve detection and classification in the future.
+Shopify, Magento, Webflow, and some other platforms do not appear in this chapter's analysis, because they are not marked as a CMS in Wappalyzer.

 Ecommerce platforms make a substantial part of non-CMS sites and are covered in the [Ecommerce chapter](./ecommerce).
 For example, Shopify grew substantially in the past year and accounted for 3.7% of websites in July according to <a hreflang="en" href="https://w3techs.com/technologies/history_overview/content_management/all/q">W3Techs</a>.